How parental leave entitlements can be used in New Zealand

 Maximum duration: 26 weeks

-How it can be used: it must be taken in one continuous block
+How it can be used: Must be taken in one continuous block

 When it starts: